odoo/documentation/quality/checks/quality_mo.rst

 --------------------------------

-If you want to create a *Quality Control Point*, open the *Quality* app and go to *Control > Control Points*.
+If you want to create a *Quality Control Point*, open the *Quality* app and go to :menuselection:`Control --> Control Points`.
 Then, click on create.
 Make sure to select *Manufacturing* as operation and select the work order operation on which the quality check should be performed.